This early version of the Model 1 Coleman camp stove

 This model requires a separate pump.

-It includes an Everdur tank and Band-A-Blu burners.
+It includes a bronze lacquered Everdur tank and Band-A-Blu burners.

 The pump handle has a locking pin;

 the left valve wheel slides out of the case for turning.

 This stove is in James "Smitty" Smith's collection.

 Model 9 continued to be the ovenless version of Model 2 above.